MicrosoftDocs/dynamics-365-intelligent-order-management/topics/set-up-inventory-visibility-provider.md

 > Currently, Intelligent Order Management supports allocation groups of up to two.

 After you've completed the preceding validation, the settings configure or reuse the physical and calculated measures across your data sources.

-## Set up the Inventory Visibility provider
+## Set up the provider

 > [!NOTE]
-> - The Inventory Visibility provider can be used to connect both to the inventory service that is available as part of Intelligent Order Management and to a Dynamics 365 Finance + Operations Inventory Visibility instance to soft reserve or update inventory upon shipment or receipt at returns.
+> - The Inventory Visibility provider can be used to connect both to the inventory service that is available as part of Intelligent Order Management and to a Dynamics 365 Finance Inventory Visibility instance to soft reserve or update inventory upon shipment or receipt at returns.
-> - The upload capability that uses Azure Blob Storage is exclusive to Intelligent Order Management and can be used only to upload an instance of the Intelligent Order Management Inventory service.
+> - The upload capability that uses Azure Blob Storage is exclusive to Intelligent Order Management and can only be used to upload an instance of the Intelligent Order Management Inventory service.

 To set up the provider, follow these steps.

 1. In Intelligent Order Management, go to **Providers \> Library**.